P06 BYOD: Designing for Virtual Classroom Experiences

 - Creative solutions for different face-to-face training situations (like software labs, coaching or mentoring, role-playing, etc.)

-- How to implement advanced features for breakout rooms, webcams, and video
+- How to advance your virtual classroom skills using features like breakout rooms, webcams, and video

-- How to engage learners by integrating available resources such as virtual classroom tools, mobile devices, self-study activities, social media, and third-party platforms into your blended solutions
+- How to engage learners by integrating available resources such as virtual classroom tools, mobile devices, self-study activities, and third-party platforms into your blended solutions

 - Tips for visually and instructionally improving your training content for virtual solutions

-- How to look before you leap: practical strategies for implementing your vision to make sure your event is successful
+- How to look before you leap: practical strategies for implementing your vision to make sure your event is engaging and successful

 Participant technology requirements: